andydevs/roject/README.md

 end
 ```

 In this script, the project information (project_name, author, etc.) is configured using the `config` method, which is given a hash of the project info.
-After which, project makers (automated tasks that can be called) are defined using the `file` and `task` methods.
+After which, project makers (automated tasks that can be called via the command line) are defined using the `file` and `task` methods.
 The `file` method creates a file maker which makes files according to the information given using the command line arguments.
 The `task` method creates a task maker which executes the given block with the command line arguments.

 ### Config